felipecruz91/k8s-java-keda-rabbitmq/README.md

 rabbitmq-consumer   0         0         0            0           3s
 ```

-[This consumer](https://github.com/felipecruz91/k8s-java-keda-rabbitmq/blob/master/queue-consumer/src/main/java/com/example/messagingrabbitmq/Receiver.java) is set to consume one message per instance, sleep for 1 second, and then acknowledge completion of the message.
+[This consumer](https://github.com/felipecruz91/k8s-java-keda-rabbitmq/blob/master/queue-consumer/src/main/java/com/example/messagingrabbitmq/Receiver.java) is set to consume one message per instance, sleep for 10 ms, and then acknowledge completion of the message.
 This is used to simulate work.
 The [`ScaledObject` included in the above deployment](deploy/deploy-consumer.yaml) is set to scale to a minimum of 0 replicas on no events, and up to a maximum of 15 replicas on heavy events (optimizing for a queue length of 5 message per replica).
 After 30 seconds of no events the replicas will be scaled down (cooldown period).
 These settings can be changed on the `ScaledObject` as needed.

 ### Publishing messages to the queue